53seven/node-blindparser/README.md

 -----

 * Tests (lots of tests)
-* Add error handeling for bad urls / poorly formatted xml & feeds
+* Add error handling for bad urls / poorly formatted xml & feeds
+* Remove jQuery, as it is only used for interation right now

 Changelog